florianamoser/splicer/documentation/monoandrgb.md

 ![Splicer Trichrome Capture](https://raw.githubusercontent.com/florianamoser/splicer/refs/heads/main/documentation/assets/FlorianAmoser_Splicer_Trichrome.webp){ align="left" }

-> **Splicer / Static Trichrome Image Capture**
+!!! example "**Splicer / Static Trichrome Image Capture**"

-> 5 pigment prints, 21×29.7 cm each (A4), arranged sequentially
+    5 pigment prints, 21×29.7 cm each (A4), arranged sequentially

->
-> This series visualizes the trichromatic image reconstruction process used in Splicer.
+    This series visualizes the trichromatic image reconstruction process used in Splicer.
 Each print corresponds to a monochrome capture through a different optical filter: no filter, red, green, and blue.
 The fifth print presents the resulting full-color image, assembled from the filtered channels.
 While the RGB sequence is sufficient to produce a color image, the unfiltered capture often contributes to enhanced detail and reduced noise.

 ---